McTavishLab/physcraper/docs/mds/Tutorial.md

     -- blast results for each tip in both the tree and the alignment

 -  run
-   -- This is where intermediate processing files, and the json formatted otu information are stored
+   -- This is where intermediate processing files, and the json formatted otu information are stored.
+Many fo tehse files are re-used ifthe crashes and is restarted.
+Make sure you use a new output directory or otherwise empty this folder if you want to change run parameters.

 - outputs
    -- final tree and alignment

    -- CSV file with information about each sequence

+   -- By default sequences less than 80% or greater than 120% (these values are configurable) of the average input sequence length are not added to the alignment, as they can cause alignment errors.
+The acession numbers, taxa, and sequence lengths are written out to seqlen_mismatch.txt.

 ### Compare your new tree to existing relationships